 Low-mass stars and brown dwarfs

-I work with Prof. Ian McLean studying low-mass stars and brown dwarfs.
+At UCLA, I worked with Prof. Ian McLean studying low-mass stars and brown dwarfs.
 In 2016, I spent 6 months as an IPAC Visiting Graduate Student Fellow working with Drs.
 Davy Kirkpatrick and Chas Beichman.

 I studied surface gravities of brown dwarfs using gravity-sensitive features in the J-band spectra of brown dwarfs.
 I measured neutral potassium and iron hydride absorption to characterize surface gravity, in order to disentangle the effects of mass, temperature, and age on these brown dwarf spectra.
 Our paper was recently published in the Astrophysical Journal, and on the arxiv: Surface Gravities for 228 M, L, and T Dwarfs in the NIRSPEC Brown Dwarf Spectroscopic Survey

-I’m currently working on the Spitzer Parallax Program (PI: Kirkpatrick), in which we are measuring distances to the coldest brown dwarfs in the Solar Neighborhood.
+I recently finished a project in which we measured distances to the coldest brown dwarfs in the Solar Neighborhood.
 We use Spitzer IRAC channel 2 images over baselines of >2 years to measure the motions of these cool objects.

 E.C.
 Martin, G. N. Mace, I. S. McLean, et al., Surface Gravities for 228 M, L, and T Dwarfs in the NIRSPEC Brown Dwarf Spectroscopic Survey, 2017, ApJ, 838, 73, doi:10.3847/1538-4357/aa6338